-The Metering Provider must facilitate access to the metering installation in accordance with clause 7.7 of the Rules.
+The Metering Provider must facilitate access to the metering installation in accordance with clause 7.15 of the Rules.

-Note: Notwithstanding rights of access to data, the responsible person will be the final authority to allow physical access to the meter beyond those controlled by the Metering Provider and the Metering Data Provider.
+Note: Notwithstanding rights of access to data, the metering coordinator will be the final authority to allow physical access to the meter beyond those controlled by the Metering Provider and the Metering Data Provider.

 Metering Installation Security